Earqee/p-sibite/README.md

 | Send message to user with given id | `SEND <id> <message>` | `SUCCESS` |
 | Quit messenger menu | `QUIT` | *no response* |

-There is also the possibility of having a client subtly closing the application in such a way that there is no window for sending a "QUIT" message to the server.
-In this case, we use the fact that the next socket connections fail to assign a status of "DISCONNECTED" to the user, which implies removing the user of all data structures allocated by the server.
+There is also the possibility of having a client subtly closing the application in such a way that there is no window for sending a `QUIT` message to the server.
+In this case, we use the fact that the next socket transmission/reception fail, and procced accordingly to assign a status of `DISCONNECTED` to the user, which implies removing the user of all data structures allocated by the server.

 ## Setup